Robyn O'Neil

 Robyn O'Neil (born 1977) is an American artist known for her large-scale graphite on paper drawings.
-She is also the host of the podcast "ME READING STUFF".
+She was also the host of the podcast "ME READING STUFF".
+In 2023, she retired from the art world by posting a Kristy McNichol quote on her Instagram account.
+She launched a new podcast, called ROBYN'S GATE, in early 2024.

 Early life and education

 Robyn O'Neil was born in Omaha, Nebraska in 1977.
 She lives and works in Los Angeles, California.
 She received a Bachelor of Fine Arts from Texas A&M University-Commerce, continuing with studies at the University of Illinois at Chicago, King's College London, and Werner Herzog's Rogue Film School, Los Angeles.